betagouv/datapass/README.md

 RAILS_ENV=development rails s
 ```

-We use prettier on this project.
-Please configure your IDE accordingly: https://prettier.io/docs/en/editors.html .
-You might want to increase the file watcher in both the host and the guest: https://webpack.js.org/configuration/watch/#not-enough-watchers .
+If you experience trouble reloading, you might want to increase the file watcher limit in both the host and the guest: https://webpack.js.org/configuration/watch/#not-enough-watchers .

+Finally, we use the [`prettier`](https://prettier.io) linter.
+Please configure your IDE accordingly: https://prettier.io/docs/en/editors.html.

+#### If you are using macOS, the /etc/hosts file will not be automatically added to the `virtual box`, you will need to add them by hand.

 ### Production-like deployment